reevald/tfdf-ft-pipeline/README.md

   <img src="assets/continuous-model-deployment.jpg" alt="Workflow Model Deployment" />
 </p>

-For this workflow we can trigger it by create empty commit with `Deploy Model TFDF` included in the commit message.
-After clone this repository and then try to get latest model version in Google Cloud Storage.
-The model should be tested first before deploy (coming soon).
-If the test passed, model ready to deploy with TFServing and Google Cloud Run.
-Once deployed we will get endpoint of model inference.
-To test prediction we can use `src/tests/test_prediction.ipynb`.
+For this workflow, we can trigger it by creating an empty commit with `Deploy Model TFDF` included in the commit message (or triggering it manually in the Action tab).
+After cloning this repository, it will retrieve the latest model version from Google Cloud Storage.
+The model should be tested before deployment (coming soon).
+If the test passes, the model is ready to be deployed with TFServing and Google Cloud Run.
+Once deployed, we will receive the endpoint for model inference.
+To test predictions, we can use `src/tests/test_prediction.ipynb`.

-**Note:** to integrate all of the workflows, human in loop is still needed, to check the input and output of the current and previous workflow.
+**Note:** To integrate all of the workflows, human in loop is still needed to check the input and output of the current and previous workflows.

 ## Instruction to Run Pipeline